SumoLogic/sumologic-documentation/docs/alerts/monitors/monitor-faq.md

 You can quickly **Duplicate** the monitor by hovering over it on the Monitors page and clicking the three-dot icon:<br/>![more actions menu for monitors.png](/img/monitors/more-actions-menu-for-monitors.png)

 then selecting **Duplicate**.
 If your monitor still doesn't work, we recommend contacting [Sumo Logic support](https://support.sumologic.com/).

+## Can I disable a Monitor during scheduled maintenance or upgrade window?

+Yes.
+See [Muting Schedules](/docs/alerts/monitors/muting-schedules) to learn how to pause alert notifications from monitors according to a schedule defined by you.